ni/NI-ELVIS-III-C-Examples/README.md

 ## Build and Install Executable
 1. Click Window > Open Perspective > Other....
 Select C/C++ (default).
 Click OK.
+2. In the Project Explorer pane, Right-Click the Project  > Properties .In the left pane ,expand Resource > Linked Resources .
+In the right pane ,click Linked Resources .Select the location of C support file ,click Edit….Add the path where the source file of C support file locate .Usually the path is
+        C:\Users\<administrator name>\workspace\C Support for ELVISIII\source

-2. In the Project Explorer pane, select the project.
+3. In the Project Explorer pane, select the project.
 Click Project > Build Project.
 Wait until the project finishes building.
 NOTE: if you do not have the path to the toolchain added to the PATH environment variable, your build will fail.
-3. In the Project Explorer pane, select the project.
+4. In the Project Explorer pane, select the project.
 Click Run > Run Configurations .Right-click C/C++ Remote Application ,Click New .Run Configurations pane of the project shows .

 ![](https://github.com/ni-kismet/ELVISIII_C_Examples/blob/master/picture/pic11.png)

-4. Click Connection and select the target IP address to connect with the ELVIS III.
+5. Click Connection and select the target IP address to connect with the ELVIS III.
-5. In right hand pane beneath Remote Absolute File Path for C/C++ Application, click Browse to create a new folder for this project in ELVIS III .Select Remote C/C++ Application File dialog shows.
+6. In right hand pane beneath Remote Absolute File Path for C/C++ Application, click Browse to create a new folder for this project in ELVIS III .Select Remote C/C++ Application File dialog shows.
-6. Right-click My Home .Click New .Click Folder .
+7. Right-click My Home .Click New .Click Folder .
 Input New folder name .Click Finish .
-7. Select newly created folder .Click OK .Add the project name to the Remote Absolute File Path .Add /<project name> to /home/admin/<new folder name>.Click Apply .
+8. Select newly created folder .Click OK .Add the project name to the Remote Absolute File Path .Add /<project name> to /home/admin/<new folder name>.Click Apply .

   ![](https://github.com/ni-kismet/ELVISIII_C_Examples/blob/master/picture/pic12.png)

-  8. Click Run
+9. Click Run